 In the wake of new scientific discoveries, it became clear that even biology was governed by physical and chemical processes.
 This revelation threw the idea of a divine soul into question, which led to the suggestion that humans and animals differed in one fundamental way: humans possessed consciousness, and an immaterial soul, while animals did not.
 Nicholas de Malebranche, a French philosopher and contemporary of Descartes, went to far as to claim that animals “eat without pleasure, cry without pain, act without knowing it: they desire nothing, fear nothing, know nothing.”
 These mechanistic ideas suggested that what we might perceive as emotions were really just pre-programmed responses to stimuli.
 Renaissance thought would suggest that dogs don’t feel guilt because they don’t feel anything.

-As we came to lean more about the brains of humans and dogs, however, it became increasingly clear that we’re not so different after all.
+As we came to learn more about the brains of humans and dogs, however, it became increasingly clear that we’re not so different after all.
 Many of the structures that produce emotions in the human brain are also present in dogs.

 The Canine Emotional Spectrum